IMAU-oceans/Lorenz/README.md

-# Lorenz Compute Cluster
+# Compute Cluster Lorenz

-This page contains basic information about our local computercluster Lorenz.
+This page contains basic information about our local compute cluster Lorenz.

 Lorenz has the following setup:
 * 1 main-node with 24 cores